Our Services

 Helpful Resources

-Red light therapy is a safe noninvasive adjunct to RICE and targeted rehab that can accelerate pain relief, reduce swelling, and support collagen production to help basketball players return to the court faster.
-Clinical trials show faster recovery and less pain when photobiomodulation is combined with standard care.
+Red light therapy (photobiomodulation) is a safe, noninvasive treatment that complements RICE and targeted rehab for basketball injuries.
+It can accelerate pain relief, reduce swelling, and support collagen production—helping players return to the court faster.
+Clinical trials confirm that combining red light therapy with standard care leads to quicker recovery and reduced pain.

 Fast Break Recovery: Healing Sprained Ankles with Red Light